-Fintech insiders oftentimes erroneously assume that consumers, let alone merchants, know much more about digital payments than they actually do.
+Fintech insiders oftentimes erroneously assume that consumers, let alone merchants, know much more about the payment ecosystem than they actually do.
 This might lead to disturbing misunderstandings, make companies miss business opportunities, consumers get a headache and vendors fritter away their marketing budgets.
-It’s a quite a paradox as online payments should and can support both business and consumers by making e-shopping easier, more convenient, and profitable.
-Indeed, the realm of digital payments might, at first glance, seem a bit complicated and the omnipresent jargon definitely does not help to efface this impression.
+It’s quite a paradox as online payments should and can support both business and consumers by making e-shopping easier, more convenient, and profitable.
+Indeed, payment value chain might, at first glance, seem a bit complicated and the omnipresent jargon definitely does not help to efface this impression.
 However, once you get a solid grasp of the matter, you soon realize how the right choice of tools and providers can bring you a handful of benefits.

 As this is my very first entry here, I am going to start from the basics – the 5 must-know things about the payment ecosystem.
 The goal is to make it as clear and understandable as possible.
 If you are an online merchant or work for one, I want to help you understand the importance of certain payment features for your commercial success.
 If you are a consumer, I hope it will make you more aware and – as a result – safer and more comfortable while shopping online.

 1. Payment methods available in the ecosystem: distinguish must-haves from nice-to-haves